ai4altruism/rag-basic/README.md

 # Basic RAG Pipeline

 A simple Retrieval Augmented Generation (RAG) implementation using OpenAI, ChromaDB, and Streamlit.
-This version was developed with the assistance of Claude Sonnet 3.5 on 2024-01-07.
+This version was developed with the assistance of Claude Sonnet 3.5.

 ## Overview